Zapdos333/Java-Playground/README.md

 further documentation(`READMEs`) in subsequent folder

-if no documentation is present or documntation states it, things are work in progress or simply non-functional/abandoned
+if no documentation is present or documntation states it, things are work in progress or simply non-functional

 ## files in this(root) folder